 2. RAM ( Random Access Memory)

 Your laptop will boot faster if you have fast RAM.
-The reason is that your laptop uses your RAM while booting.
-So having a good amount of fast RAM is very important for booting and the overall performance of your laptop.
+The reason is that your laptop uses the RAM while booting.
+So having a good amount of fast RAM is significant for booting and the overall performance of your computer.

 There are three different module types available when we talk about RAM